entu/entu/API.md

 ## /api2/file/s3

 #### POST - get Amazon S3 upload url and formdata
+Append file to returned formdata and post all to given url

 Argument|Type|Required|Default|Description
 :--|:-:|:-:|:--|:--
 entity|integer|Yes||ID of the entity where to but this file